Skip to main content

 • Development speed and efficiency.
 Depends on the team size, sprint cycles, and the velocity offered by development infrastructure, frameworks and libraries.

 • Developer experience.
-Often aligns with optimal developer environment, technological choices and the team culture that enables developement of a product.
+Often aligns with optimal developer environment, technological choices and the team culture that enables development of a product.

 • User experience, interface design and implementation